First published: 30 October 2022 @ 6:00 pm

 High renovation costs make building a home office very expensive in Singapore.
 Bay windows are a cheaper alternative, but this does not mean you should neglect them in the design of your office.

 We can see that the bay window has been used to impressive effect as an office desk, which is a good idea since it is in an open plan space.
+You even get good ventilation there.

 This maximizes the amount of light entering the room while still being out of view from any passerby on the street.